 Step 2: complain to an independent complaints body

-If your letting agent doesn’t respond to your written complaint within 8 weeks or they don’t solve your problem, you can check if they’re a member of an independent complaints body.
+If your letting agent doesn’t respond to your written complaint within 8 weeks or they don’t solve your problem, you can complain to their independent complaints body.

 The complaints body is a service that helps you fix problems you have with your letting agent.
 It’s also called a ‘redress scheme’.

 Your letting agent has to be a member of one of: